-CLASSIFICATION OF FIELD EXPERIENCE SITES K-6, Special Education (K-12), and 4-8 ASU - Jonesboro
+K-6, Special Education (K-12), and 4-8

 Students must participate in three field experiences as part of their education degree.
-In order to ensure that students gain experience in diverse educational settings, field sites selected for these experiences must include schools which vary by size and diversity of student population.
+In order to ensure that students gain experience in diverse educational settings, field sites selected for these experiences must include schools that vary by size and diversity of student population.
 Please note that the number in parentheses next to the school sites indicates the level of field experience that the student can participate in at that school (see key below).

-The Office of Professional Education retains the right to request placement in those schools which it determines to be in the best interest of everyone involved.
+The Office of Professional Education retains the right to request placement in those schools that it determines to be in the best interest of everyone involved.

-- Diversity of Student Population: Students will experience one school site from each category (I, II, and III). - Size of School: The student will have some experience in both large andaverage-to-small schools.
+- Diversity of Student Population: Students will experience one school site from each category (I, II, and III). - Size of School: The student will have some experience in both large and average-to-smallschools.
 This means that one of the three field experiences will be at a large school and one experience must be completed within an average-to-small school.
 The third field experience site can be either size. - Student's Home District: The student may not complete a field experience in the public school district from which he or she graduated.

-An Elementary (K-6) major who graduated from Valley View High School could gain experience in diverse educational settings, for example, by completing Level 1 at Paragould (large school, 15-40% diversity), Level 2 at Jonesboro/Visual and Performing Arts at Hillcrest (large school, over 40% diversity), and Level 3 at Brookland (average to small school, 15% and below diversity).
+An Elementary (K-6) major who graduated from Valley View High School could gain experience in diverse educational settings, for example, by completing Level 1 at Paragould (large school, 15-40% diversity), Level 2 at Jonesboro/Visual and Performing Arts (large school, over 40% diversity), and Level 3 at Brookland (average to small school, 15% and below diversity).

-A MLED (4-8) major who graduated from Hoxie High School could gain experience in diverse educational settings, for example by completing Level 1 at Newport (large school, over 40% diversity), Level 2 at Valley View (large school, 15-40% diversity), and Level 3 at Lawrence County (average to small school, 15% and below diversity).
+A MLED (4-8) major who graduated from Hoxie High School could gain experience in diverse educational settings, for example by completing Level 1 at Newport (average to small school, over 40% diversity), Level 2 at Valley View Intermediate (large school, 15-40% diversity), and Level 3 at Lawrence County (average to small school, 15% and below diversity).

-Secondary 7-12 & K-12 Art, Languages, Music, and PE/Health Majors Classification of Field Experience Sites
+Secondary 7-12 & K-12 Art, Languages, Music, and PE/Health Majors